uebelack/zway-mqtt/README.md

     };
     module.exports = config;

-In z-way Web application active and configure ZWayMqttBridge App.
+In z-way Web application activate and configure ZWayMqttBridge App.

 ### Start
 In the zway-mqtt directory: